 - Frame your answers positively.
 For instance, if asked about your least favorite subject, answer honestly, but try to extract something positive about the teacher, the course material, or something interesting you have learned in the class—despite the fact that it is your least favorite subject.

 - Have ready two or three specific, informed questions about the college.
 Here your research is essential.
-Check out current news from the college, as well as information about specific professors, programs, study abroad opportunities, and research centers.
-For example, “I noticed that Professor Germ received a big grant from the National Institutes of Health to study the effectiveness of flu vaccines.
+Check out current news from the college.
+Look for information about specific professors, programs, study abroad opportunities, and research centers.
+For example, “I noticed Professor Germ received a grant from the National Institutes of Health to study the effectiveness of flu vaccines.
 Will undergraduates have an opportunity to work on his project?
 In general, how are students selected to contribute to research projects in the science departments?”

 - Also, don’t ask questions for which the answers are easily found on the website.
 For instance, questions like “how many students go this school?” or “do you require the SAT test for admission?” or “how does the core curriculum work here?” reveal that you have not done your homework.
 You can’t impress the interviewer that you really want to attend if you don’t know the most basic of facts about the school.

-Stay tuned for the next installment of our series on how to nail the college admissions interview, in which we will review what you should do after the interview is over.
+Stay tuned for the next installment of our series of college admission interview tips.
+We will review what you should do after the interview is over.